adityacodes/ulclawnotes/README.md

 - Flexible data retrieval with [mdx-bundler](https://github.com/kentcdodds/mdx-bundler)
 - Support for tags - each unique tag will be its own page
 - Support for multiple authors
-- Blog templates
+- Note templates
 - TOC component
-- Support for nested routing of blog posts
+- Support for nested routing of note posts
 - Newsletter component with support for mailchimp, buttondown, convertkit and klaviyo
 - Supports [giscus](https://github.com/laymonage/giscus), [utterances](https://github.com/utterance/utterances) or disqus
 - Projects page